 Thank you for your contribution.
 Your message has been sent privately to our editorial staff for review.

-Disclosure : This site is a participant in both the Amazon Services LLC Associates Program and the eBay partner network, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon and eBay respectively.
+Disclosure : Everyday Carry is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 Everyday Carry, or EDC, generally refers to small items or gadgets worn, carried, or made available in pockets, holsters, or bags on a daily basis to manage common tasks or for use in unexpected situations or emergencies.
 In a broader sense, it is a lifestyle, discipline, or philosophy of preparedness.